 ©The Field Museum, CSGEO45071.
 Geology expedition camp near Patricia Alberta, 1922.

-Funding for these expeditions often came from wealthy benefactors who, along with getting naming rights, also accompanied the expedition.
+Funding for these expeditions typically came from wealthy benefactors who, along with getting naming rights, often accompanied the expedition.
 Please see the individual tabs for each collection area for a timeline of expeditions and more information in Museum publications about them.

 ©The Field Museum, CSZ56680.
 Seated camel from The Field Museum Chicago Daily New Abyssinian Expedition, 1926-27.